Working with landing page content components and layouts

 - Click on or to decrease or increase the size of the columns.

-You can add padding to most content blocks and add borders to both a content block and layout.
+You can add padding to most content components and add borders to both a content component and layout.

-You can adjust the space around a content block using the padding options available from the panel.
+You can adjust the space around a content component using the padding options available from the panel.
 You cannot adjust the padding for a layout.

-Add a border around the content block or layout by turning on borders.
+Add a border around the content component or layout by turning on borders.
 For multi-column layouts, you can adjust the borders for each column.

 The border goes around the padding.